 Staying Vigilant

-• Monitor Developments: Keep a close eye on news related to the merger, including regulatory updates and market reactions.
+- Monitor Developments: Keep a close eye on news related to the merger, establishing dedicated data feeds to track ongoing antitrust filings, proxy voting updates, and regulatory decisions across your entire position ledger.

 Important Information